guettli/programming-guidelines/README.rst

 If you can't use a database constraing, maybe this helps: Raise Exception on unwanted syscall http://stackoverflow.com/a/42669844/633961

+If you want to find the line where unwanted output gets emitted: http://stackoverflow.com/a/43210881/633961

 Avoid magic or uncommon things
 ------------------------------